The Lord gave Moses the following commandment:

 12 “Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.
-Exodus 20:12 ESV
+Exodus 20:12 (ESV)

-Most parents were a blend of generosity and kindness mixed with imperfections and ignorance in their speech or actions towards us.
-Even the less harmful types can leave their children with scars of low self-worth and self-doubt.
+Most parents are a blend of generosity and kindness mixed with a dash of imperfection and ignorance in their speech and actions towards us.
+Despite good intentions, even some of these less harmful types can leave their children with scars of low self-worth or self-doubt.

 6 Children obey your parents in the Lord, for this is right.
 2 “Honor your father and mother” (this is the first commandment with a promise), 3 “that it may go well with you and that you may live long in the land.”
-Ephesians 6:1-3 ESV
+Ephesians 6:1-3 (ESV)

 5 The Lord is your keeper; the Lord is your shade on your right hand.
 Psalm 121:5 ESV

-If we seek to honor God by honoring our parents, despite our circumstances, God will intervene.
-With a healing touch, He will often step in to mend, repair or at least pacify torn parental relationships.
-No matter the nature of those relationship, if we turn to Him, God will bring us a peace.
+Because we are human, there will always be flaws and imperfections in parenting skills and occasional strains between parent and child.
+But if we seek to honor God by honoring our parents, despite our circumstances, God will bless us.
+With a healing touch, He will often step in to mend, repair or at least pacify torn parental relationships, no matter the history or nature of those relationships.

-A friend once said, “Maybe I was not the daughter I could have been, and he was not the stepparent he could have been, but God has healed our relationship.
+A friend once said, “Maybe I was not the daughter I could have been, and he was not the step-parent he could have been, but God has healed our relationship.
 Now I do the shopping for him when he cannot go out.”